-POWER VS. THROUGHPUT RATE
+POWER vs. THROUGHPUT RATE

-A considerable advantage of powering the ADC down after a conversion is that the part's power consumption is significantly reduced at lower throughput rates.
-When using the different power modes, the AD7934-6 is only powered up for the duration of the conversion.
+A considerable advantage of powering the ADC down after a conversion is that the power consumption of the part is significantly reduced at lower throughput rates.
+When using the different power modes, the AD7938/AD7939 are only powered up for the duration of the conversion.
 Therefore, the average power consumption per cycle is significantly reduced.
-Figure 39 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{\rm DD} = 5~{\rm V}$ and 3 V.

-For example, if the device runs at a throughput rate of 10 kSPS, then the overall cycle time would be 100 μs .
-If the maximum CLKIN frequency of 10 MHz is used, the conversion time accounts for only 1.315 μs of the overall cycle time while the AD7938-6 stays in standby mode for the remainder of the cycle.
+Figure 41 shows a plot of the power vs. throughput rate when operating in autostandby mode for both $V{\rm DD}$ = 5 V and 3 V. For example, if the maximum CLKIN frequency of 25.5 MHz is used to minimize the conversion time, this accounts for only 0.525 μ s of the overall cycle time while the AD7938/AD7939 remains in standby mode for the remainder of the cycle.
+If the devices run at a throughput rate of 10 kSPS, for example, the overall cycle time is 100 μ s.

-If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7934-6 remains in standby for a greater time in every cycle.
-Additionally, the current consumption when converting should be lower than the specified maximum of 1.5 mA or 1.2 mA with $V{\rm DD}$ = 5 V or 3 V, respectively.
+Figure 42 shows a plot of the power vs. throughput rate when operating in normal mode for both $V{\rm DD}=5$ V and $V{\rm DD}=3$ V. In both plots, the figures apply when using the internal reference.
+If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7938/AD7939 remain in standby for a greater time in every cycle.
+Additionally, the current consumption, when converting, should be lower than the specified maximum of 2.7 mA with $V{\rm DD}=5$ V, or 2.0 mA with $V{\rm DD}=3$ V.